Thinking about making your own rosin for dabs, but worried it might be too complicated?

 That is why the key is to start with small amounts and adjust temperature, time and pressure until you find the right combination for that strain and your tastes.
 Then ramp up production.

-Step 5: Collect The Rosin
+Step 5: Collect The Extract

-Collecting the rosin is much easier when it is cool.
+Collecting the SHO is much easier when it is cool.
 To cool it down, you can simply put the entire parchment paper in a refrigerator.
 Alternatively, you could hold an ice pack underneath it.

 You could, of course, improvise and use any number of tools or utensils you already have around the house, like a flat head screwdriver.
 That said, using the right tool made for the job makes it faster and easier.

 Step 6: Storing Rosin And Using The Leftovers

 How best to store your solventless hash oil depends on how long you plan on storing it.

 For short-term storage, it is best to wrap the extract in parchment paper, then place it in a small silicone container (food-grade, of course), that has as little remaining air space as possible.
 Keep this in a dark and cool location (slightly below room temperature).

 For long term storage, it is best to wrap it in parchment paper, then put it in a vacuum-sealed glass jar or stainless-steel container.
 Some people put it in a sealable plastic bag first, then put that inside the container.
 Store the container in a dark, cool location (slightly cooler than room temperature).